Wilder: My mindset is stronger than Joshua’s

 By Dean Berman: WBC heavyweight champion Deontay Wilder bristled at being compared to former champion Anthony Joshua during Tuesday’s International media conference call.
 Wilder (41-0-1, 40 KOs) made it clear that he’s a completely different fighter than the British heavyweight, who he says gave his belts to Andy Ruiz Jr.

 Wilder defends against Luis Ortiz (31-1, 26 KOs) on November 23 on Fox Sports PPV at the MGM Grand in Las Vegas, Nevada.
 Joshua and Ruiz Jr. will likely both be tuning in to see how Wilder does.
 One of those two heavyweights will likely be facing Wilder next year.

 Wilder sees mental weakness with Joshua, and he feels he’s nothing like the 6’6″ former champion.
-Deontay is predicting a loss for Joshua when he face Ruiz in their rematch next month on December 7 in Saudi Arabia.
+Deontay is predicting a loss for Joshua when he faces Ruiz in their rematch next month on December 7 in Saudi Arabia.
 If Joshua and Wilder both win their next fights, then perhaps they can face each other in 2020.